 - N3.1 Decisions of the jury, or of a panel, shall be made by a simple majority vote of all members.
-When there is an equal division of votes cast, the chairman of the meeting may cast an additional vote. - N3.2 When it is considered desirable that some members not participate in discussing and deciding a protest or request for redress, and no qualified replacements are available, the jury or panel remains properly constituted if at least three members remain and at least two of them are International Judges.

-- N3.3 Members shall not be regarded as interested parties (see rule 63.4) by reason of their nationality. - N3.4 If a panel fails to agree on a decision it may adjourn, in which case the chairman shall refer the matter to a properly constituted panel with as many members as possible, which may be the full jury.
+When there is an equal division of votes cast, the chairman of the meeting may cast an additional vote. - N3.2 Members shall not be regarded as having a significant conflict of interest (see rule 63.4) by reason of their nationality, club membership or similar.
+When otherwise considering a significant conflict of interest as required by rule 63.4, considerable weight must be given to the fact that decisions of an international jury cannot be appealed and this may affect the perception of fairness and lower the level of conflict that is significant.
+In case of doubt, the hearing should proceed as permitted by rule N1.6. - N3.3 If a panel fails to agree on a decision it may adjourn, in which case the chairman shall refer the matter to a properly constituted panel with as many members as possible, which may be the full jury.